vitaly-t/spex/docs/concept/sequencing.md

 #### Benchmarks

-In the example above our `sequence` function returns a number directly, but it can be any [mixed value].
+In the example above our `source` function returns a number directly, but it can be any [mixed value].

-Let's benchmark how the spex sequence performs compared to the direct calculation.
+Let's benchmark how the spex [sequence] performs compared to the direct calculation.

 We previously used the `direct` approach, a sequence that returns numbers directly (call it `number`), and now let's add the `promise` one: